merenlab/merenlab.org/_includes/_mentorship_data.md

 ### Commonality of experiences within a group

-In the most general sense, ECRs believe that their experiences with their mentors were common to all mentees trained by their mentor:
+In the most general sense, ECRs believe that their experiences were common to all other mentees trained by the same mentor:

 ![]({{images}}/experience_with_mentor_common_in_group_01-1.png)<!-- -->